Last updated 05/01/2020

 We will give full detailed guidance prior to departure but for your safety and that of others, the measures are likely to be:

 - Enhanced medical screening protocols to ensure those more vulnerable to the virus are not unduly exposed to health risks.

 - Requirement for all volunteers to maintain strict physical distancing for 14 days before departure for the airport.

 - Declaration from volunteers that they have not had any COVID-19 symptoms prior to or since arriving in the programme country and agreement that they understand that if symptoms emerge, they will need to isolate in country prior to joining the Expedition.

-- Any other requirements imposed by the Expedition country local immigration, which may include completion of a COVID-19 test pre-departure and/or on arrival in the programme country; and in the case of Nepal an in-country quarantine period, if still in place in 2021.
+- Any other requirements imposed by the Expedition country local immigration, which may include completion of a COVID-19 test pre-departure and/or on arrival in the programme country; and in the case of Nepal an in-country quarantine period, if still in place by April 2021.

 - Requiring volunteers to bring at least 7 reusable fabric face coverings.